Except her world wasn’t perfect.

 She circled him, feeling cast adrift, as if he was the anchor and she was a whirlpool, being drawn inexorably inward.
 Reaching out a hand she traced his arm, chest, shoulder, back, slowing as the gravity of him pulled her in, pulled her to a stop right in front of him.

 “I can’t seem to think straight today, Fen,” She whispered, leaning in.
 “All I can do is feel.
 And I’m feeling way too much.”
 She ran her hands up to cup his face, searching his eyes, that beautiful darkness shining inside of them.
-Before she changed her mind, she pulled his mouth to hers.
+Before she changed her mind, she tugged his mouth to hers.
 She wasn’t sure what he was going to taste like or even what she was going to do, but she wanted to feel those lips against hers, she wanted to feel him against her.
 She liked how she felt when she was around him.

 Grounded, instead of feeling like she was about to fly off the edge of the world.